-Behavioural Disorders in obese: Important to evaluate before WLS
+Behavioural Disorders in Obese: Important to Evaluate before WLS

 Laparoscopic Bariatric surgery is one of the most effective treatments of morbid obesity, resulting in significant and sustained weight loss as well as improvement of various other related co-morbidities and quality of life.

-Along with all other co morbid conditions like Type 2 Diabetes Mellitus, Hypertension, and PCOD etc., the prevalence of psychosocial disorders, including suicidal behavior, as well as substance abuse or eating disorders, is quite high among morbidly obese individuals.
+Along with all other co-morbid conditions like Type 2 Diabetes Mellitus, Hypertension, and PCOD, etc., the prevalence of psychosocial disorders, including suicidal behavior, as well as substance abuse or eating disorders, is quite high among morbidly obese individuals.

 That is why, while evaluating for bariatric surgery, a psychiatric evaluation of individuals undergoing bariatric surgery is a must nowadays, since one might miss a pre-existing mental illness leading to inadequate treatment before and after surgery.

-Some these issues like lack of physical activity before and after surgery, lack of improvement in quality of life, persistence or recurrence of sexual dysfunction, and history of ill-treatment in childhood might contribute to suicidal ideas if not assessed preoperatively.
+Some of these issues like lack of physical activity before and after surgery, lack of improvement in quality of life, persistence or recurrence of sexual dysfunction, and history of ill-treatment in childhood might contribute to suicidal ideas if not assessed preoperatively.

 These patients might have very high expectations of body appearance post-operatively and might be disappointed by the physical outcomes of the surgery.
 Sometimes weight regain might also lead to suicidal behaviors.